os-autoinst/salt-states-openqa/README.md

 # openQA salt states

-This contains salt states used to configure the openqa infrastructure for openqa.suse.de and openqa.opensuse.org
+This contains salt states used to configure an openQA infrastructure, for example as used for openqa.suse.de and openqa.opensuse.org

 They should be generic enough to also be useful (with some modification) for others